Hair Transplant Surgery

 Recovery

 One of the most important reasons for choosing a Specialist Plastic Surgeon is that they will be by your side throughout the recovery process, ready to reassure and support you at every stage.
-Ask your surgeon what recovery will involve for you.
+Ask your specialist plastic surgeon what recovery will involve for you.